ejsadiarin/dotfiles-other-from-pop-os/README.md

 - I uninstalled Pop!_OS because of some package errors, but I might get back to it lmao (ima just distro hop for a sec)
 - gonna try Arch so I can say I use Arch btw to flex my catppuccin mocha configs which can just be installed to any other distro lmao
 - make the machine configured for C# .NET development in Linux
+- update (July 11, 2023): going to try Endeavour OS or archinstall with Hyprland as WM

 ### Necessary Installations:
 - Nerd Fonts: JetBrainsMono NF, RobotoMono NF, MaterialIcons?, Feather?